DigitLib/whisper-webui-vad/README.md

 Using this OpenAI Whisper fork for low VRAM memory to use a large image on 8GB GRPU.\
 [whisper-for-low-vram](https://github.com/ProjectEGU/whisper-for-low-vram/tree/main/whisper)

 ## Note
 This is tested with Docker and work fine with 8GB GPU and large whisper image.\
 Work very fine with non English languages (tested Serbian).

-If you want to use the lates Whisper use the original repo.
+If you want to use the latest Whisper use the original repo.

 ---
 \